ryanklee/LLM-Workflow-Director/TEST_PROBLEM_PROGRESS.md

 1. Inconsistent System Message Handling (Highest Likelihood)
    - The `_generate_response` method may not be correctly identifying or processing system messages for Shakespearean language.
    - Validation: Review and update the system message detection and processing logic in `_generate_response`.
-   - Status: To be implemented and tested.
+   - Status: Implemented and awaiting verification.

 2. Shakespearean Response Generation Issue (High Likelihood)
    - The Shakespearean response generation logic may not be consistently applying the "Hark!" prefix.
    - Validation: Ensure that all Shakespearean responses start with "Hark!" regardless of other factors.
-   - Status: To be implemented and tested.
+   - Status: Implemented and awaiting verification.

 3. Model-Specific Behavior Interference (Medium Likelihood)
    - The model-specific behavior implementation might be overriding the Shakespearean response generation.